stacybri/SPI_v0/R/01_data/012_programs/02_data_cleaning.md

 Below is the list of AKI indicators:

 - AKI 3.1: Poverty headcount ratio at $1.90 a day (2011 PPP) (% of population)
-- AKI 3.2: Prevalence of stunting, height for age (% of children under 5)
+- AKI 3.2: Food Insecurity Experience Scale
 - AKI 3.3: Mortality rate, under-5 (per 1,000 live births)
-- AKI 3.4: Proportion of children and young people in grades 2/3 achieving at least a minimum proficiency level in (i) reading and (ii) mathematics, by sex.
+- AKI 3.4: Proportion of children and young people in grades 2 or 3 achieving at least a minimum proficiency level in reading and mathematics, by sex.
 - AKI 3.5: Maternal Mortality
 - AKI 3.6: People using safely managed drinking water services (% of population)
 - AKI 3.7: Access to electricity (% of population)